• Skip to primary navigation

 Instructions

-1. Brown onions and green peppers with ground beef over medium heat until meat is cooked through and vegetables are soft.
-Drain meat and return to pan.
+• Brown the onions and green peppers with ground beef in a large skillet or dutch oven over medium heat until the meat is cooked through and vegetables are soft.
+Drain the meat and return to pan.

-• Over medium-low heat, add garlic powder, ketchup, brown sugar, mustard, vinegar, and soy sauce.
-Mix well and simmer for 5 to 10 minutes.
+• Over medium-low heat, add the garlic powder, ketchup, brown sugar, mustard, vinegar, and soy sauce and stir to combine.
+Reduce the heat to a simmer and cook for 5 to 10 minutes.

 • Serve on soft hamburger buns.